terminatorul/Win-ScriptInvoke/README.md

 ```
 #!/usr/bin/perl --
 ```
 followed by actual perl source code.
-Lines starting with `#` are comments in Perl, so the interpreter is not bothered by this line, even though the line is not meant for perl itself.
+Lines starting with `#` are comments in Perl, so the interpreter is not bothered by this line, even though it is not meant for perl itself.

 It is meant for the system shell (command interpreter, running for example in a terminal window), to know how to run the script when invoked as an executable command.